waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **WARP_CARPET_DOWN:** A warp tile at building entrances/exits.
 - **HEADBUTT_TREE:** An impassable tree.
 - **WATER:** An impassable body of water, likely requires HM 'Surf'.
 - **LEDGE:** A one-way barrier that can only be jumped over from one side.
 Its appearance can change.
+The system is currently updating tiles that were incorrectly displayed as WALLs to their correct LEDGE type, which can interrupt pathing.
 - **HOP_DOWN / HOP_LEFT / HOP_RIGHT / HOP_DOWN_LEFT / HOP_DOWN_RIGHT:** One-way ledge tiles that can only be traversed in the specified direction.

 ### Untested Tile Mechanics
 - **BUOY:** Encountered in Cherrygrove City.
 Need to test if it's a hard wall or if it can be interacted with.

+## Known Issues & Bugs
+- **`puzzle_solver_agent` Hallucinations:** The agent has repeatedly provided incorrect advice based on the wrong map and player abilities.
+It has been deleted after multiple failed refinement attempts.
+- **`pathfinder_tool` Ledge Issue:** The current pathfinder does not correctly interpret the traversal rules for LEDGE tiles, often creating invalid paths.
+This requires a future tool improvement.

 ## Agent & Tool Development

 ### Custom Agents
-- **puzzle_solver_agent:** Generates hypotheses when stuck.
 - **map_analyzer_agent:** Analyzes a pre-processed list of unseen tile coordinates to identify clusters for exploration.
-(Refined to be more efficient).

 ### Agent & Tool Ideas
+- **navigation_agent:** An improved pathfinding agent that correctly understands complex tile mechanics like ledges.
 - **battle_strategist_agent:** Suggests the optimal move in difficult battles.
-- **route_summary_agent:** Parses map data to summarize a route's completion status.
 - **party_manager_agent:** Suggests party composition and healing needs.
-- **world_knowledge_navigator:** Plans multi-map routes using the world knowledge graph.
 - **auto_repel_tool:** A tool to automatically use a Repel from the bag.

 ## Current Plans & Hypotheses
 - **Objective:** Return to Professor Elm in New Bark Town with the Mystery Egg.
 - **Reasoning:** Professor Elm called urgently.
 This is the main story quest.
-My previous hypothesis about battling the rival in Cherrygrove was incorrect.
+My previous hypothesis about battling the rival in Cherrygrove was incorrect, as the path west is blocked by a non-rival NPC.
 - **Immediate Steps:**
-    1. Navigate from Route 29 east to New Bark Town.
+    1. Navigate manually east through Route 29 to reach New Bark Town.
     2. Enter Professor Elm's Lab and speak to him.
 - **Untested Assumptions to Verify:**
     1. The path north on Route 30 will open after speaking with Elm.